 Your curiosity brought you to How to find oneness, but Going through the process shows you where you have room for growth.

 Step One – Coexistence

 You attempt to see their value.
 You attempt to see their struggles.
 And perhaps why they distrust or hate you.
-Communicating on with this level of transparency is scary.
+Communicating with this level of transparency is scary.
 It makes you vulnerable.
 This takes courage.
-But your vulnerability gives you the opportunity to change.
+But your vulnerability allows you to change.

 Step Two – Inclusion